texfaq/texfaq.github.io/FAQ-footintab.md

 [`threeparttable`](https://ctan.org/pkg/threeparttable), and also uses the ideas of the [`booktabs`](https://ctan.org/pkg/booktabs) package.
 The `\ctable` command does the complete job of setting the table, placing the caption, and defining the notes.
-The ''table'' may consist of diagrams, and a parameter in `\ctable`s optional argument makes the float that is created a ''figure'' rather than a ''table''.
+The "table" may consist of diagrams, and a parameter in `\ctable`s optional argument makes the float that is created a "figure" rather than a "table".

-If you really want ''real'' footnotes in tables, despite the expert advice, you can:
+If you really want "real" footnotes in tables, despite the expert advice, you can: